 What is Jamaican black castor oil?

-I found out about the JBCO when researching regular castor oil.
+I found out about the JBCO when researching about regular castor oil.
 I soon discovered that this version of castor oil was greatly used in the old times to strengthen the body and avoid constipation.
 Bad memories for those who were using it internally as JBCO as well as regular castor oil are powerful laxatives.
 Please remember that I do not recommend at all to ingest castor oil, it is simply too dangerous!

 Why is JBCO different than regular castor oil?
-It is simply due to a higher level of carbon particles created during the roasting of the seed just before extracting the oil (check my infographic for more details).
+It is simply due to a higher level of Jamaican castor oil ingredient: carbon particles created during the roasting of the seed just before extracting the oil (check my infographic for more details).
 According to the producers and fans, this carbon content could be responsible for the JBCO’s magic powers.
 Studies on Jamaican black castor oil uses are hard to find, however, you can find lots of anecdotes and information on forums or simply by asking around you for people from Jamaica or the Caribbean in general.

 Either way, I found this oil to be very efficient.
 It is very easy to integrate into your daily beauty routine and especially if you need to take care of your hair.
 I tested and adopted the Sunny Isle Jamaican black castor oil that you can easily find on Amazon.

-Jamaican Black Castor Oil uses
+Jamaican Black Castor Oil Uses

 1. Pre-shampoo treatment

 Jamaican black castor oil can make a great difference if used as a preparation before shampoo especially if you suffer from dandruff or dry scalp.
 Its antifungal properties make it the perfect oil for the treatment of certain scalp diseases.
-It deeply moisturizes and helps to soothe the excessive dryness caused by aggressive shampoos.
+It deeply moisturizes and helps to soothe the excessive dryness caused by chemical-filled shampoos.
 Two things are important here: use it regularly and choose a quality product!

 Jamaican black castor oil (as well as its twin sister, the traditional castor oil) is a relatively viscous product.
 I suggest you use it mixed with a more flexible, lighter vegetable oil (olive oil, or check my special recipe with coconut oil).